U.S. flag An official website of the United States government

 The packaging of some vaccines that are supplied in vials or prefilled syringes may contain natural rubber latex, which may cause allergic reactions in latex-sensitive individuals; therefore, an allergy to latex is helpful to inform healthcare providers of beforehand.

-It is also particularly important to discuss with your healthcare provider which vaccines should or should not be given to children who have weakened immune systems.
+It is also particularly important to discuss with your healthcare provider which vaccines should or should not be given to those children who have weakened immune systems.

 Report adverse reactions